 Consuming Streamed Data on the Frontend

-To handle streamed data on the frontend, you can use the Fetch API to make a request to the server endpoint that initiates the stream.
-Following is an example:
+To manage streamed data on the frontend, you can use the Fetch API to make a request to the server endpoint that initiates the stream.
+Below is an example:

 Conclusion